Devviknesh/Basic-Calculator-/README.md

 Feel free to fork the project and submit pull requests for improvements!

 📄 License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT.

 ✨ Author